Everything you need to know about extending your lease as a leaseholder can be found below.

 As your lease gets shorter the value of your lease decreases and this can affect the value of your home.
 This may cause issues when you re-mortgage as lenders are reluctant to lend on a lease with less than 80 years remaining.

-As a leaseholder of a flat you have the right to be granted a new lease in which the term of the existing lease will be extended by 90 years.
+We have a voluntary lease extension process available to all of our Leaseholders.
+As a leaseholder of a flat you have the right to be granted a new lease in which the term of the existing lease will be extended.
 We have our own internal procedure which simplifies this process.
 You will need to complete our lease extension application form, or we can send or email this out to you.
 You will need to pay an administration fee and we will arrange for a specialist independent valuer to visit your home.

 Need more information?
-Take a look at the Leaseholder section of our homeownership handbook.
+Take a look at the Leaseholder section of our Homeowner's Handbook.